kkaushal-ongraph/Laravel_test_job/README.md

         composer install        //terminal use
     ```
 3. Create Database(Name as your choice).
+4. Copy .env.example to .env on project root folder
-4. Add Database Information to project .env file
+5. Add Database Information to project .env file
     ```
         Path : project folder -> .env